devtin/duckfficer/README.md

 ### About

-In my beloved JavaScript ecosystem, I'm constantly defining data schemas just to find myself later performing duck-typing validation and casting values to ensure data-type consistency prior proceeding with further business logic...
+In my beloved JavaScript ecosystem, I'm constantly defining data schemas just to find myself later performing duck-type validation and casting values to ensure data-type consistency prior proceeding with further business logic...
 One day I got tired and found some inspiration on the [mongoose](https://mongoosejs.com)'s validation syntax.